SKIMMER -- A pulling skiff with auxiliary power

 I used nothing but the best materials – frames and scantling are quarter-sawn white oak, the box-keel, decks, and rails are clear teak, and the strip built hull is sapele.
 It has 10 oz. epoxy-fiberglass inside and on the bottom.
 The freeboard is 4 oz. glass.
 The finish is Epiphanes.
 All fasteners are stainless steel and silicon bronze.

-Questions, comments, advice or if you want to see dozens of construction photos.
+Let me know if you have questions, comments, advice or if you want to see dozens of construction photos.